eoinkelly/notes/rails/raw-sql/index.md

     * -- fiddly setup especially if you don't use Wireshark on the regular

-### Appendix: Santitizing SQL strings
+### Appendix: Sanitizing SQL strings

-You should try use methods which use the extended query subprotocol (e.g. `PG::Connection#exec_params`) which is safer because it doesn't try to mash values into the SQL, but if you are stuck with doing that then Rails has a number of helpers which are useful.
+You should try use methods which use the extended query sub-protocol (e.g. `PG::Connection#exec_params`) - these methods are safer because they don't try to interpolate data values into the SQL string

+If you can used a method which uses the _extended query subp-protocol_, then Rails has a number of helpers to make interpolating a data value into a SQL string safer.

 There are different helpers depending on which clause of the SQL query you are inserting your string.